 The right to privacy, explicitly guaranteed by Article I, Section 1 of the California Constitution, encompasses several aspects of personal autonomy and confidentiality.
-Constitutional privacy includes the freedom to make intimate decisions about childbearing6 and access to health care.7 The State may not intrude into any of these protected spheres without compelling justification.
+Constitutional privacy includes the freedom to make intimate decisions about childbearing and access to health care.
+The State may not intrude into any of these protected spheres without compelling justification.
 If Section 187 is applied to Ms. Becker, then it violates all of these rights of privacy.

 If Section 187 is judicially expanded to reach Ms. Becker, it imposes a broad duty of care for every pregnant woman in California.
 As discussed above, criminal liability for miscarriage or stillbirth could result based simply on beliefs about the potential impact of a wide range of conduct.
-By casting the shadow of a potential prosecution over pregnant women as they make the daily decisions required to delicately balance their health and their obligations to employers, family members and others, Section 187 would significantly burden a core freedom secured by the right to privacy: the freedom to make childbearing decisions free of unwarranted governmental interference.
-Decisions about parenthood "are clearly among the most intimate and fundamental of all constitutional rights."
-(Committee to Defend Reproductive Rights v.
-Myers (1981) 29 Cal.3d 252, 275.)
-The state cannot extract as the price of the decision to become and stay pregnant such extensive control over a pregnant woman's life.
-Nor can it enact criminal laws so threatening to the pregnant women whose life circumstances present threats to fetal welfare such that they would feel coerced into abortion.
+By casting the shadow of a potential prosecution over pregnant women as they make the daily decisions required to delicately balance their health and their obligations to employers, family members

-6 American Academy of Pediatrics v.
+&lt;sup>6 American Academy of Pediatrics v.
 Lungren (1997) 16 Cal.4th 307; Committee to Defend Reproductive Rights v.
 Myers (1981) 29 Cal.3d 252.

-7 Planned Parenthood v.
+&lt;sup>7 Planned Parenthood v.
 Van de Kamp (1986) 181 Cal.App.3d 245; Aden v.
 Younger (1976) 57 Cal.App.3d 662.